Apache vs NGINX

 As you see, The winner of customization is Apache.

 It would be interesting if you knew Apache and Nginx are better than each other at interpreting requests, even though they use different ways.
 While Apache passes file system location, Nginx passes URI to interpret requests.
 Not losing the boat for the URI location method, Apache makes good use of that for more abstract resources.

 Instead of passing file system locations, Nginx uses the Passing URIs manner.
 So, it allows Nginx to function more efficiently as both web and proxy servers.
 Due to the architecture of Nginx, the speed of transfer rate is much higher.

 A quicker interpretation and better response make Nginx an absolute winner of the last part.

 When to use Apache instead of Nginx?

 Whenever Function, control, configuration, customization, and flexibility matter, or a low-traffic website with dynamic content is required, you should choose Apache.
 Special modules cause better functionality.
-Apache also lets non-privileged users control their website since it uses .htaccess file.
+Apache also lets non-privileged users control their website since it uses

 When to use Nginx instead of Apache?